TimSchulz1991/msp4-django-8gag/README.md

 All other content on the website was written by me.

 ### Media
 All media files/memes are either uploaded by me or by the potential other people who use this website.
-My uploaded files (until Friday, 29th April 2022) come from 9GAG and do not violate any copyright.
+My uploaded files (until Friday, 29th April 2022) do not violate any copyright.

 ### Acknowledgements